In the programming languages discourse, the word "effect" is used with different meanings.

 By static semantics, we mean a type system that determines which programs we consider valid.
 This enable us to reason about properties of programs without having to run them.

 Imperative programs are composed of "functions" (really: procedures).
 We may assign a type to a function to describe inputs and output.
 This type does not contain any information about the state manipulation.
-Picturing a function as a form or transformation from input to output, the have been called side effects.
+If we imagine a function as a transformation process with a "main" direction going from input to output, the interactions that are not part of the output have been called side effects.

 These functions are not mathematical functions, even if mathematics is what led to computers and "computation".
-It is tempting to go on a philosophical tangent on epistemology now, but we will refrain from doing so.
+Thinking about this may tempt us to go on a philosophical tangent on epistemology and the Mangle of Practice, but this is for another time and another post.

 One often encounters "pure" as an adjective for functions that do not have side-effects.
 This is as if side effects taint the purity of mathematics, and indeed formal reasoning becomes harder in languages with side effects (evaluation order matters).
 Is it possible to define a static semantics that retains essential information?